PythonRSAS/pythonrsas.github.io/_posts/2019-10-02-8-Time-Series-Indexing.md

 /*20:56:09 09OCT2019 */
 ```

 As mentioned earlier, pandas is built on top of numpy.
-Vectorized operations from numpy can be applied directly on Timestamp object to create a sequence of dates or times, which is automatically coerced into DatetimeIndex object.
+Vectorized operations from numpy can be applied directly on Timestamp object to create a sequence of dates or times, which is automatically coerced into <span class"=coding>DatetimeIndex</span> object.
 This is illustrated in the next example.
 <div class="code-head"><span>code</span>Vectorized Operation on Timestamp.py</div>

 ```python